-It’s no secret that I’ve been pretty stoked for Penny Dreadful for months; but, as is so often the case with these things, the reality of a new series doesn’t always live up to the fog-clouded gothic expectations you’ve built up in your mind.
+It’s no secret that I’ve been pretty stoked for Penny Dreadful for months; but, as is so often the case with these things, I was afraid the reality of this new series wouldn’t live up to the fog-clouded gothic expectations I’d built up in my mind.
 Fortunately, Showtime’s new series gave me all the literary creepiness I wanted — and more.

 First, a quick backgrounder about the show title: Penny Dreadful is not, in fact, the chosen name of a girl who probably shops at Hot Topic and doesn’t want to clean her room; it was actually a particular type of fiction published in the mid-nineteenth century.
 “Penny dreadfuls” were serialized fiction featuring sensational stories, printed on pulp, and sold for a penny on the streets, or in many of the traveling libraries that popped up around England alongside the advent of train travel (people needed cheap pulp fiction to read on the train, you feel me?)
 Penny dreadfuls were essentially the Ghost Hunters or Golden Age comic books of the Victorian era.